tgrassi/prizmo/README.md

 ```
 The solver is taking too many iterations to advance, but the solution is found anyway.
 The cell is probably close to thermochemical equilibrium.
-Ignore, if you don't have any clear strategy on how to improve the convergence (e.g. producing finer tables, changing tolerances).
+Ignore, if you don't have any clear strategy on how to improve the convergence (e.g., producing finer tables, changing tolerances).

 #### MAXSTEPS warning